dtorresxp/odoo-guides/en-uk/o13/ce/o13/en-uk-o13-ce-o13-guides.md

 - ###### Payroll
   It was removed from Community Ed. and rengineered in Enterprise Ed.
 - ###### System Widgets
-  There are two new widgets: Calculator (to allow expressions in quantities) & Ribbon (to show PAID status in previews)
+  There are two new widgets
+  - Calculator (to allow expressions in quantities)
+  - Ribbon (to show PAID status in previews)
 - ###### Employee
   ![apps](/doc/img/apps.png) | o:Employee | _a:Open any Employee_
   Now you can see new items like Experience, Education & Skills, where you can describe any relevant Employee details